jaylaw81/six-feet-over-netlify/src/pages/index.md

       supportive and helpful, and if it wasn't for them, I wouldn't have been able to give my Dad a proper farewell.
 For that I'm forever thankful.
     author: Christina, MI
-  - quote: My husband’s death was absolutely devastating.
-I did not have anything to help cover expenses and SFO was referred to me and while there were many questions and some phone tag, I can’t say enough how they helped lift some of the burden in such a horrible time.
-    author: Bridgett, Wayne County MI
-    image: /img/bridgett-and-children.jpeg
   - quote: Six Feet Over helped me during the process of getting back on track after the loss of my husband.
 I didn’t know where to turn to or even what the next steps in life would be.
 I was scared and lost because of the